Hong Kong, China

 About the chef: Born in Kowloon, master of Cantonese cuisine Chan Yan Tak started cooking as a necessity but soon grew to love it.
 He has worked for the Four Seasons Hotel group since 2004, starting as chef de partie at The Regent and working up to executive chef, before being bestowed with the honour of becoming the first Chinese three-star chef.

-Family life: Chan originally left The Regent to care for his youngest child after the passing of his wife but was later lured back to the kitchen as executive sous chef at the Four Seasons Hotel when the kids were older.
+Family life: Chan originally left The Regent to care for his youngest child after the passing of his wife but was lured back to the kitchen years later as executive sous chef at the Four Seasons Hotel.